Custom Trip Plan

 Buzara

-The perfect segue from the sea to the land, the peka is a traditional dish that can feature meat OR seafood (but never at the same time).
-Carpaccios and tartares, in either meat or fish variants, are a crowd-pleasing appetizer.
+Peka is a traditional dish that can feature either meat or seafood – but never at the same time.
+Carpaccio and tartare, in either meat or fish variants, are crowd-pleasing appetizers.

 Peka

-Although this is something you can find around all of Croatia, why not taste one in Dubrovnik and compare who makes it better?
-Peka is a traditional dish cooked under an iron bell “peka” covered with coal.
+Although this is a dish you can find anywhere in Croatia, why not taste it in Dubrovnik?
+Peka is cooked under an iron bell covered with coal.
 There are two popular versions in the area, lamb and veal, or octopus.
 They are both very good.
-Often found at countryside restaurants, peka is a dish that usually needs to be preordered.
-We offer a peka dinner with locals in Dubrovnik that is consistently rated as the best meal of our guests’ trips.
-This is such a delicious, and filling, meal that you should make sure you don’t eat a lot else that day!
+Often found at countryside restaurants, Peka is a dish that usually needs to be preordered.

-When you’re in Dubrovnik, with the waters of the Adriatic lapping at the old city walls, you might think that you should be concentrating solely on the seafood, but there are many local specialties based on meat, dishes with stories to tell in fact.
+When you’re in Dubrovnik, with the waters of the Adriatic Sea lapping at the Old City walls, you might think you should be concentrating solely on the fresh seafood.
+Yet, there are many local specialties based on meat, traditional dishes with fascinating stories to tell.

 Zelena Menestra (Green Menestra)

-Zelena Menestra is traditionally a wintery dish, but you can also enjoy it in other seasons.
-This dish dates back to the 15th century and has also been proposed for inclusion on the UNESCO list of protected intangible heritage.
-In some parts of Dubrovnik, it is still a custom to serve this dish for Christmas lunch.
+Zelena Menestra is traditionally a winter dish, but you can also enjoy it in other seasons.
+This dish dates back to the 15th century and has been proposed for inclusion on the UNESCO List of Intangible Heritage.
+In some parts of Dubrovnik, it is still a tradition to serve this dish for Christmas lunch.

 Kopun

-Pasta’s not just an Italian thing… With the intermingling of recipes and ideas since the Roman times, you’ll find a lot of pasta dishes throughout Croatia.
+Pasta and risotto aren’t just an Italian thing.
+With the intermingling of different recipes and ideas since the Roman times, you’ll find a lot of pasta and rice dishes throughout Croatia.
+So, if you’re wondering what to eat in Dubrovnik, pasta or rice can never be a bad idea.

 Žrnovski Makaruni